• Skip to primary navigation

 Once you get the test kit, collect your sample, send it back in the prepaid envelope, and within a few days, you’ll receive the full test results in your email and on the company’s online dashboard.

-Inside the imaware kit, you’ll find two lancets, one collection tube, plus an alcohol swab, baggie, and bandage.
+Inside the Everlwell Celiac Test kit, you’ll find lancets, a collection sheet, plus an alcohol swab, and bandages.

 A Few Notes to At-Home Celiac Testing